 Creative Evaluation Development Course

-The course will run over three separate days, spread over eight weeks.
+In 2019 Arts Connect will be offering another high quality course which will enable participants to develop their creative evaluation skills and apply these in practice to their own organisation.
+The course will be delivered by consultants who are experts in the field.
+The course will run over four separate days, spread over eight weeks.
 Each day will introduce theory and practice, which participants will then apply to their own work and organisation before the next training day.

-Over the course of the three days, participants will:
+Over the course of the four days, participants will:

-- Use a vision-led, outcome-focused method of evaluation planning and develop skills in creative and reflective evaluation.
+- Use an outcome-focused method of evaluation planning and develop skills in creative and reflective evaluation.

 - Understand how their evaluations can meet the needs of multiple stakeholders and how evaluation can address ACE quality principles and quality metrics, specifically for work with young people